-Easily the star of our dinner and well worth the $20 supplement, the Fruits de Mer starter was a feast of lobster claws, langoustines, crab claws, jumbo shrimp, mussels, clams and oysters.
+Easily the star of our dinner and well worth the $20 supplement charged at the time of our cruise, the Fruits de Mer starter was a feast of lobster claws, langoustines, crab claws, jumbo shrimp, mussels, clams and oysters.
 However, dishes like bouillabaisse, duck cassoulet and rack of persilade were close contenders.

 If you’re celebrating a special occasion while cruising with Holland America, Rudi’s Sel de Mer is the perfect spot for dinner.
 Order a nice bottle of wine and enjoy the culinary adventure!

 At the time of our cruise, reservations were required and Rudi’s Sel de Mer charged a surcharge.